-"NOWADAYS, WE THROW AROUND THE WORD SUBLIME TO DESCRIBE GOOEY DESERTS OR OVERPRICED HANDBAGS.
+"NOWADAYS, WE THROW AROUND THE WORD SUBLIME TO DESCRIBE GOOEY DESsERTS OR OVERPRICED HANDBAGS.
 IN KANT'S EPISTEMOLOGY IT MEANT SOMETHING LIMITLESS, AND AESTHETICALLY PLEASING, AN ENTITY SO HUGE IT MADE THE PERCEIVER'S HEAD HURT.
 MACHU PICCHU ISN'T JUST BEAUTIFUL, IT'S SUBLIME."

 Home to one of the seven wonders of the world, llamas, rich culture and great food.
 Peru has long been a tourist destination, and it continues to attract travellers from all walks of life, budgets and every corner of the globe.